Nikita-Filonov/axiom/docs/plugins/README.md

 ---

+## Plugin Contract

+Plugins are installation-time decorators for a built `Config`.

+A plugin should:

+- register hooks, wraps, sinks, context, metadata, skip rules, or other execution configuration
+- be deterministic and safe to apply more than once across retry attempts
+- return without executing test logic

+A plugin should not:

+- call `cfg.Test`, `cfg.Step`, `cfg.Setup`, or `cfg.Teardown` during installation
+- create irreversible external side effects during installation
+- depend on being applied only once for the whole runner lifetime

+Runner-level plugins are applied before case-level plugins.

+Axiom may build more than one `Config` for a case, for example when calculating execution policy and when running retry attempts.
+Because of that, plugin installation must stay cheap, deterministic, and side-effect-light.

+A plugin is a configuration decorator, not a test execution point.

+---

 ## Installing Plugins

 Axiom plugins are distributed as **regular Go modules**.
 There is no plugin manager, registry, or custom installation